Canoe: Americas

-The birch bark canoe was used in a 6500 km supply route from Montreal to the Pacific Ocean and the Mackenzie River, and continued to be used up to the end of the 19th century.
+The birchbark canoe was used in a 6500 km supply route from Montreal to the Pacific Ocean and the Mackenzie River, and continued to be used up to the end of the 19th century.
+By then the manufacture of birchbark canoes had long paused, and their methods of construction were nearly lost to history until resuscitation by Tappan Adney.

 The indigenous peoples of eastern Canada and the northeast United States made canoes using the bark of the paper birch, which was harvested in early spring by stripping off the bark in one piece, using wooden wedges.
 Next, the two ends (stem and stern) were sewn together and made watertight with the pitch of balsam fir.
 The ribs of the canoe, called verons in Canadian French, were made of white cedar, and the hull, ribs, and thwarts were fastened using watap, a binding usually made from the roots of various species of conifers, such as the white spruce, black spruce, or cedar, and caulked with pitch.

 Skin canoes

 Skin canoes are constructed using animal skins stretched over a framework.
 Examples include the kayak and umiak.